CleverCloud/documentation/content/guides/moodle.md

 URL="<your-url"
 ```

-If you don't have an domain for your Moodle applicaiton yet, you'll be able to add a test domain provided by Clever Cloud in step 6.
+If you don't have an domain for your Moodle application yet, you'll be able to add a test domain provided by Clever Cloud in step 6.

 ### Set Up `moodledata` Folder

-This step will allow you to store your files outside of your application and [is required by Moodle to run](https://docs.moodle.org/403/en/Site_backup).
-All uploaded files and appearence set ups will be stored in a [File System Bucket](/doc/addons/fs-bucket) away from the appmlication server, as recommended by Moodle.
+In this step you enable storage outside of your application, which [Moodle requires to run](https://docs.moodle.org/403/en/Site_backup).
+Use a [File System Bucket](/doc/addons/fs-bucket) to store all uploaded files and appearance set ups away from the application server, as recommended by Moodle.

 Create an **FS Bucket add-on** and link it to your PHP application.
-In your FS Bucket dashboard, find the path variable (it should look like this: `CC_FS_BUCKET=/some/empty/folder:bucket-<bucket_id>`)
+In your FS Bucket dashboard, find the path variable.
+It should look like this: `CC_FS_BUCKET=/some/empty/folder:bucket-<bucket_id>`.

 Add this variable to your **PHP application** and replace `/some/empty/folder` by `/moodledata`.
 Don't forget to **update changes**.